marcov64/Lsd/Readme.txt

 For updates and tips see: http://andre.lorentz.pagesperso-orange.fr/Site/%5BLSD_on_a_Mac%5D.html

-*******************
+******************
 Use of LMM and Lsd
 ******************

 LMM (Lsd Model Manager) is a program used to manage Lsd model programs.
-Lsd (Laboratory for Simulation Development) model programs are stand-alone programs that execute fastly and efficiently difference-equation simulation models.
-For a user to develop a new simulation model it is only requested to specify the equations of the model in a simplified C++ language, with the assistence of automatic help.
+Lsd (Laboratory for Simulation Development) model programs are stand-alone programs that execute fast and efficiently difference-equation simulation models.
+For a user to develop a new simulation model it is only requested to specify the equations of the model in a simplified C++ language, with the assistance of automatic help.
 Lsd model programs generate automatically the code necessary to link the equations in a coherent sequence within a simulated time steps, saving and elaborating the result, allowing easy access to initialization values, and many other operations required for fully exploiting the simulation model.
 Both LMM and Lsd offer extensive manual pages for each operation available.

 When LMM starts the first operation is to choose a model to work with.
 Using the LMM's Models' Browser you can either select one of the existing models, or create a new empty one  (that is, no equations, variables etc.).
 When a model is selected you can ask LMM to:
 - compile the model and run it;